How to Find the Average Number of Touches Required to Make a Sale

 The Lead Report is available in the dropdown under “Leads” in the navigation bar.
 The Lead Report lists contacts within the sales funnel, and you can apply various filters to find exactly the data you’d like to see.

-The filters are located in the gray bar just above the first record, and in this case you’ll want to choose “Filter by status” on the left side of the page.
+The filters are located in the gray bar just to the left of your screen, and in this case you’ll want to choose “Filter by status” on the left side of the page.
 Next, check the box to the left of “Sale Won,” and hit “Apply Filter”.
-This will pull up a list of all of the sales won, and you can export the data to Excel using the link on the right side of the page.
+This will pull up a list of all of the sales won, and you can export the data to Excel using the link on the top left corner of your page.

 Now that the data has been exported to Excel, you can calculate an average number of touches for each sale won!
 Simply find the “Number of Updates” column and calculate the average number of touches based on each entry in that column.
 In the cell just below the last entry in the “Number of Updates” Column, simply type in =AVERAGE(select cells) and hit enter to find the average.